sy4ffa/SoftwareEng/Domain Model/UC9-UC12.md

 Controller <-> Page Maker | Controller passes request to Page Maker and receivers back pages prepared for displaying | conveys requests
 Page Maker <-> Database Connection | Database Connection passes the retrieved data to Page Maker to render them for display | provides data
-Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Controller <-> Checker | Controller passes request to Checker to make sure actor is in log in status | conveys requests Checker <-> Investigation requests | Making sure no abnormal actions that have not been accomplished | request check Checker <-> Notifier | Checker request Notifier to notify actor regarding actor's current status | requests notify
+Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Controller <-> Checker | Controller passes check request to Checker to make sure actor is in log in status | conveys requests Database connection <-> Checker | Database passes the log in status to CHecker | provides data Checker <-> Investigation requests | Making sure no abnormal actions that have not been accomplished | request check Checker <-> Notifier | Checker request Notifier to notify actor regarding actor's current status | requests notify